How Inflationary Forecasting Affects Companies

 Much has happened during the last 20 years.
 The world has lived through everything from an economic crisis to a pandemic.
 Between these two events, the world economy thrived and was characterised by increased globalisation and low inflation.
 One effect of this is that many of today's company leaders are too young to have any experience handling today's rising problem – inflation.

-In this article I will talk about what impact inflation could have on companies and what this demands of forecasting.
+In this article I will talk about what impact inflation could have on companies and what this demands of working with inflationary forecasting.

 Even though the strong inflation we’ve seen during the last year will likely flatten out, the inflation is predicted to stay at high levels for the upcoming years.
 It’s also a risk that it will remain until the next recession and lead to so-called stagflation.
 Even though today’s world leaders have broad experience in handling crises and changed world situations, few have the experience and knowledge to work actively with forecasting and decision-making in times of high inflation.
 This demands different methods than we are used to, and companies have different possibilities of handling the situation.
 For some companies, it’s easy to alter their prices at the same pace as inflation while others work with fixed prices and long term deals.
 Some contacts are index adjusted, while others aren’t and so on.
 The companies that will have to fight the hardest are probably those with price-sensitive customers and few or no possibilities to lower their cost base.